 Alimony is Bad for the Paying Party:

-Alimony poses a legal obligation on a person to provide financial support to their spouse during or after separation or divorce in Albany.
+Alimony poses a legal obligation on a person to provide financial support to their spouse during or after separation or divorce in Columbus.
 This may also include child support payments.
 Surprisingly, this can save money for the paying spouse as it is exempted from tax.

 Preparing for Everything Before Revealing Your Decision: